 - An audit report

-- A blog post (the publication date must be verifiable using either Google cache or the Wayback Machine)
+A blog post (the publication date must be verifiable using either Google cache or the Wayback Machine) and it must:

 - An email with dates that clearly states the vulnerability and its impacts (this should either be forwarded to support@immunefi.com, or a PDF of the email should be attached in the bug thread)